thevermeer/pg_ts_semantic_headline/README.md

 | I can highlight \<b\>search results as phrases,\</b\> and not just single terms |I cannot highlight \<b\>search\</b\> results as \<b\>phrases\</b\>, and only single terms |

 ### Partial Matches are NOT highlighted
-The built-in `ts_headline` function will not respect the phrase operators within a TSQuery, and will highlight single words and partially matching terms. `ts_semantic_headline` enforces the notion that all highlighted matches' content will abide the semantics of the TSQuery:
+The built-in `ts_headline` function will not respect the phrase operators within a TSQuery, and will highlight single words and partially matching terms. `TS_SEMANTIC_HEADLINE` enforces the notion that all highlighted matches' content will abide the semantics of the TSQuery:
 ```
 SELECT
-ts_semantic_headline('phrase matches are highlighted, partial matches are not', TO_TSPQUERY('phrase<->match')),
+TS_SEMANTIC_HEADLINE('phrase matches are highlighted, partial matches are not', TO_TSPQUERY('phrase<->match')),
 ts_headline('phrase matches are highlighted, partial matches are as well', TO_TSPQUERY('phrase<->match'));
 ```
 | ts\_semantic\_headline |ts\_headline |